A geographic information system (GIS) is a computer system that integrates hardware, software, and data in

 order to capture, store, check, and display geographic, or location-based, data.
 A GIS allows us to visualize, question, analyze, and interpret data to understand relationships, patterns, and trends in the form of maps.

 GIS has become an integral tool at the City of Three Rivers, facilitating the production of maps and spatial analyses in support of internal City departments and the citizens of our community.
 The GIS Division is housed in the City’s Department of Public Services.
 For GIS or map-related questions, please call DPS at (269) 273-1845.

-St. Joseph County’s Land Resource Centre (SJC-LRC) has an interactive online map viewer with land information services.
+St. Joseph County’s GIS Department has an interactive online map viewer with land information services.
 This map viewer can be accessed from the link below; please note the map viewer requires a Flash enabled web browser.
-For more information on the Land Resource Centre, visit the LRC homepage or call (269) 467-5576.
+For more information visit the county’s GIS Office or call (269) 467-5543.